Aarushaggarwal-theone/TASK-FORCE-TRYOUTS-STARTER/README.md

 ## Good Luck!

 We wish you the best of luck in completing the task.
 This is your chance to show your skills in building secure, scalable APIs.
-Make sure to focus on best practices, clean code, and effective testing!
+Make sure to focus on best practices and clean code!